Zamalek SC: Reconstruction and reform (2014–)

-In 2014, Mortada Mansour took over the club.
+In 2014, Mortada Mansour won the elections on the club's presidency.
 Zamalek won the 2014 Egypt Cup, playing in the final against Smouha, and won 1–0.
 In the next season 2014–15 season, Zamalek won the Egyptian Premier League, and broke the record in obtaining the largest number of points in the league.
 The team won the 2015 Egypt Cup title at the end of the year, defeating Al Ahly in the final by a score of 2–0, and reached the semi-finals of the African CAF Confederation Cup in 2015.
 In 2016, Zamalek reached the finals in the CAF Champions League and won the 2016 Egypt Cup after winning Al Ahly again in the final and the Egypt Super Cup.
 In 2018, the Zamalek football team won the 2018 Egypt Cup again.

 In 2019 Zamalek won the CAF Confederation Cup, the 2019 Egypt Cup, the Saudi-Egyptian Super Cup, the 2020 Egyptian Super Cup, and the 2020 CAF Super Cup.
 Since 2014, the football team won 11 championships, the last of which was the Egyptian Super Cup and the CAF Super Cup that were achieved in the span of one week.
 Mansour announced that "The trademark 'Real Football Club of the Century' is registered in the Ministry of Supply and Trade in Egypt."
 Zamalek sent a complaint to the Egyptian Football Association in preparation for escalating the case of the Century Club to FIFA and the International Sports Court.